 - Blurry vision

-- Blind spots or "floaters" in the visual field
+- A dark or blank spot in the center of the visual field

 - Trouble with nighttime vision